kellyklabunde/guide.me/README.md

 # Attention:
 You won’t be able to start the project because of my secrets.json file.

-But I invete you to check below some GIFs showing the cool features of this application:
+But I invite you to check below some GIFs showing the cool features of this application:

 # 1
 This first GIF shows a user entering her email and password.
 She is redirected to the main page, where she sees the latest updates from her friends – on the map and the chronological feed on the right.